wooriapt/jekyll-now/_posts/2018-07-17-ERC Ethereum Token Standards.md

 ERC223 STANDARD
 ---
 Dexaran is one of the first developers who reported this bug and in response created the ERC223 standard.
 This improved standard solves the ERC20 critical bug.
 Whenever you try to send tokens to a smart contract with the transfer() function an error will be thrown and the transfer will be cancelled.

-It’s not as simple as that.
+Its not as simple as that.
 Dexaran modified the transfer() function to check whether the receiving address is a smart contract.
-If that’s the case, the transfer() function will cancel the transaction by triggering the tokenFallback() function in the smart contract.
+If that's the case, the transfer() function will cancel the transaction by triggering the tokenFallback() function in the smart contract.
 The main weakness here is the lack of a tokenFallback() function in the receiving smart contract.
 If the developers didn’t implement this, the token transfer will still fail.

 The tokenFallback() function is responsible for returning the sent funds.

 In brief, ERC223 focuses on security.
 Dexeran has created a modified transfer() function that can be used for both normal addresses as smart contracts.
-It will first try to call the tokenFallback() function on the receiver’s contract to see if there is one.
+It will first try to call the tokenFallback() function on the receiver's contract to see if there is one.
 If not, the transaction will fail, if there is one, the transaction succeeds.
 In addition, this new transfer() function holds a data field to allow smart contracts to perform more complex operations using the added transaction data.

 ERC777 STANDARD The ERC777 standard tries to offer more transaction handling mechanism to solve ERC20’s poor transaction handling problems.
 ERC777 is focused on adoption and better transaction handling.